ctlab/GADMA/docs/source/user_manual/moments_ld_engine.rst

 Take in mind that 15 is the minimum quantity of regions for computing LD statistics from data.
 If you pass in a length parameter that causes less than 15 regions to be received, it will be ignored.
-In the case of fewer regions we will get a singular matrix during computing LD statistics and subsequent computation will be impossible.
+In the case of fewer regions, we will get a singular matrix during computing LD statistics and subsequent computation will be impossible.
+The larger the number of regions, the lower the noise level in the data.
+But at the same time, do not forget about the balance between the number of regions and the length of each individual region.
+Regions that are too small are also not suitable for work.

 Recombination maps
 -----